zatsepinvl/effective-craft/books/clean-coder.md

 - The real benefit of the technique is that 25-minute windows of productive time that you aggressively defend against all interruptions.

 ### Avoidance
+#### Priority Inversion
+- Whatever the reason, don't try to find ways to avoid doing the real work.
+Don't do _priority inversion_.
+- Professionals evaluate the priority of each task, disregarding their personal fears and desires, and execute those tasks in priority order.

+### Blind Alleys
+- Software craftmen have to make decisions.
+Sometimes chosen technical pathways lead to nowhere.
+These are blind alleys.
+- You should quickly realize when you are in one, and have the courage to back out.
+- The Rule of Holes: When you are in one, stop digging.
+- Professionals keep an open mind about other ideas so that when they hit a head end they still have other options.

+### Marches, Bogs, Swamps and Other Messes
+- Professionals fear messes far more than they fear blind alleys.
+They are always on the lookout for messes that start to grow without bound, and will extend all necessary effort to escape from them as early and as quickly as possible.
+- Knowing you are in a swamp and moving forward is the worst kind of priority inversion.

+### Conclusion
+- Be diligent in the management of your time and focus.
+- Fight _priority inversion_ as a matter of honor.
+- Be open-minded about alternate solutions.
+- Never become so vested in a solution that you can't abandon it.
+- Be always of the lookout for growing messes.

+## 10. Estimation
 - :tbd